daler-bobojanov/RPG-RPS-Proposal/README.md

     - begin to gather all the game required assets and work on JS script;

 * Friday:
-    - continue to work on the logic and JS script;
+    - continue to work on the game logic and JS script;

 * Saturday:
-    - CSS: begin to style the game;
+    - continue to work on the game logic and JS script;

 * Sunday:
-    -
+    - continue to work on the game logic and JS script;
 * Monday:
-    -
+    - CSS: begin to style the game.
+Submit GitHub link;